eishan05/dizbot/CREATE_YOUR_FIRST_BOT.md

 4. Confirm installation by running `pip -v`

 ## Discord setup

+If you already have a bot and its client token created on discord's developer portal, you can skip this section

 1. [Make a discord account](https://discord.onl/2019/01/24/how-to-create-a-discord-account/) if you haven't already
 2. Go to [developer portal](https://discord.com/developers/applications) and click on the `New Application` button on the top right